7 Tips To Create A Converting Landing Page

 4. Include testimonials

-Including social proof is a powerful strategy in marketing, and landing pages are not different.
+Including social proof is a powerful strategy in marketing, and landing pages are no different.
 Many top landing pages include social proof.
 To be more precise, 36% of top-performing landing pages feature customer testimonials, while 11% of them feature a review section.

 The reason for this is simple: humans are social animals, and the recommendations of others matter to us.

 If you are going to buy a new laptop, you would want to make sure it functions properly.
-The best way to ensure it is to ask someone who has used the same model before and learn their experiences with the product.
+The best way to ensure it is to ask someone who has used the same model before and learn about their experiences with the product.

 Testimonials provide the same effect.
 They allow visitors to learn the experiences of others who have used the same product or service before.
 If the messages are positive, then they will be more likely to convert.